 - Exhale and bring your right knee towards your chest.
 On doing so, hook onto the big toe with two of your fingers.
 In case you find that to be difficult, encircle the arch of your right foot with a strap.

 - Next, extend and straighten your right leg upwards.
-Ensure that your arms are linear and shoulders are pressed onto the floor.
+Ensure that your arms are linear and your shoulders are pressed onto the floor.

 - Alongside, gradually outstretch your left leg and push your left thigh down with your left hand whilst feeling the stretch in your right leg.